icopy-site/awesome-cn/docs/awesome/awesome-billing.md

 - [The Anatomy of SaaS Pricing Strategy](https://sbigrowth.com/hubfs/SBI_PI_AnatomyofSaaSPricingStrategy_Handbook.pdf) - Explain how to articulate the pricing of SaaS businesses around the product strategy.

 - [The cup-of-coffee pricing fallacy](https://blog.gingerlime.com/2020/the-cup-of-coffee-pricing-fallacy/) - Explains why it is a sloppy analogy.

+- [Changing the Pricing Model](https://monkeynoodle.org/2024/02/10/changing-the-pricing-model/) - A couple of ways to re-license your product.

 ### Market Research